shehjad-dev/PHP-OOP-TASK/readme.txt

         Go to 'config' folder and open 'config.php' Now set your your servername, database username, database password and database name.
         Default: servername = 'localhost',
-                 database username = 'root' or 'your db uesrname', database password = '' or '123' or 'your db password', database name= 'Your db name where you imported the table in step-3'.
+                 database username = 'root' or 'your db username', database password = '' or '123' or 'your db password', database name= 'Your db name where you imported the table in step-3'.
         (note: In each constant declaration set second paramter as your credential);